 Given the increasingly complex nature of business today – multinational M&A transactions, Foreign Corrupt Practices Act compliance challenges, increasing regulations, and a skittish business culture in the wake of financial disruptions of the past 15 years – panelists concurred it's easy to find a specific rationale for the lawyer-director.
 I say this with an important caveat: Attorneys on boards are not a substitute or replacement for the GC or outside counsel.
 They do, however, contribute to governance effectiveness by being able to understand, distill and communicate on technical legal issues facing the company as the board evaluates strategy and risk.

 Aside from these favorable hard numbers, less tangible factors such as consensus building play a significant if less-measurable role.
-My fellow panelist Mary Ann Hynes, from her broad perspective of serving as a GC and a director for several companies (including Australia-based GHD Pty Ltd., a private engineering firm), stressed how companies need to view you, the accomplished attorney, as a business strategist.
+Mary Ann Hynes, who has a broad perspective of serving as a GC and a director for several companies (including Australia-based GHD Pty Ltd., a private engineering firm), stressed how companies need to view you, the accomplished attorney, as a business strategist.
 She related how her work on a sizeable international dispute ultimately proved her to be worthy and capable of a board appointment.

 So how is an appropriate attorney sourced for a board appointment?
 About half of all publicly traded firms use a search firm, while others do this by other means.